seed-run/homepage/index.md

 </div>

 <div class="pitch">
-  <h4>Nothing to configure.
-Nothing to install.</h4>
+  <h4>Nothing to setup.
+Nothing to configure.</h4>
-  <p>Simply link your Git repository and IAM credentials and you can `git push` to deploy updates to your Serverless app.
-Create multiple environments for your team, configure custom domains, and view logs and metrics right from the Seed console.</p>
+  <p>Don’t spend time setting up a deployment pipeline that needs to be constantly updated and maintained.
+Simply link your Git repository and IAM credentials and Seed will take care of the rest.</p>
   <div class="platforms">
     <div>
       <img title="Node.js" width="31" src="assets/node-logo.png" />